Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Protect Bees from Mosquito Spraying

 There are several different chemicals used for mosquito control.
 Some of them kill the mosquito in the larval stage and others are directed at adults.

 Spray is usually applied to vegetation and weeds where mosquitos like to go to rest.
 Unfortunately, other insects may be there as well.
-There are many weeds that bloom and feed honey bees.
+There are many weeds that bees love to visit.

 Insecticides are commonly dispensed through aerial spraying or truck-mounted fogger.
-Aerial spraying harder to control that street spraying.
+Aerial spraying is harder to control than street spraying.

 Contact Local Agencies in Charge of Mosquito Control